 advise on the pros and cons of forming your business as a corporation, partnership, limited liability company or other entity type.
 Choosing the proper entity structure for your new business will depend on liability, tax, and management considerations.

-If your cannabis business wishes to obtain a license for an Alternative Treatment Center under the New Jersey Compassionate Use Medical Marijuana Act, business owners, directors and managers should have individual experience in the medicinal marijuana industry.
-Receiving approval and licensing requires compliance with regulations in several areas including corporate structure, governance, accreditation, financial controls among others.
+If your cannabis business wishes to obtain a medical cannabis cultivator, medical cannabis dispensary or medical cannabis manufacturer permit under the Jake Honig Compassionate Use Medical Cannabis Act (“CUMCA”) , business owners, directors and managers should have individual experience in the medicinal cannabis industry.
+Receiving municipal support and permits requires compliance with regulations in several areas including corporate structure, governance, accreditation, financial controls among others.